 My aim for the demographic audience analysis is to discover who we are speaking to.
 Depending on the topic and message I request, some of the following questions will be relevant and some will not:

 How old are they?
 A talk about investment options would be very different if I are speaking with teenagers versus a group nearing retirement.

 - Men?
 Women?
 Mixed?
 A talk about nutrition, fitness, or fashion may depend on the gender of my audience.

 Are audience members predominantly a certain race, culture, or ethnicity?
 This might impact my message, choice of language, gestures, and other aspects of my speech.

-Is the audience homogeneous or heterogeneous?
-It usually makes my life easier if my audience is fairly homogeneous in certain ways.
-For example, I can be far more technical if I AM talking to a room full of engineers.
+- Is the audience homogeneous or heterogeneous?
+It usually makes my life easier if my audience is homogeneous in certain ways.
+For example, I can be far more technical if I am talking to a room full of engineers.

 (Gender, age, profession, education level, etc.) Sometimes, it doesn’t matter.
 Other times, they will view me as an outsider, and that may influence my preparation.

 - Are they my peers?
 Co-workers or classmates